Course Title: Medicine (Graduate Entry)

 All students on this programme will come into contact with the public and assume positions of trust through educational and training opportunities.
 To ensure the protection of the public, and to justify public trust and confidence, UCC is committed to ensuring that only suitable candidates are allowed to undertake this programme.

-Garda Vetting is carried out by the Admissions Office in UCC once a student has accepted his/her place on the programme in question.
-It involves a police check to establish whether the individual being vetted has had criminal convictions in the past or whether there are any criminal proceedings pending.
-The Gardai provide this information for students who have resided in Ireland for a period of 6 months or more (including permanent residence).
+Garda vetting is carried out by the Admissions Office in UCC once a student has accepted their place on the programme.
+It involves a police check to establish whether the individual being vetted has had criminal convictions in the past or whether any criminal proceedings are pending.
+The Garda Siochána provide this information for students who have resided in Ireland for a period of six months or more (including permanent residence).

 All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries or residence.
 This certificate should state that the student has had no convictions recorded against them while residing there.

 EU Applicants: Application to Year 1 of the degree programme is made directly through the Central Applications Office (CAO).
 Applicants should apply online at www.cao.ie.
 The normal closing date for receipt of completed applications is 1st February of the year of entry.
 Students must also apply for the HPAT-Ireland (Health Professionals Admissions Test – Ireland) exam.

 Much of the academic teaching takes place in UCC’s Brookfield Health Sciences Complex.
 Facilities include an IT lab, a state-of-the-art clinical-skills laboratory (including a mock ward) and communication-skills rooms complete with audio-visual recording equipment.